Food hygiene and the law

-Before you start a new catering or other food business, or before starting to use new establishments, you must register all of your establishments with Dudley Council's environmental health service.
+Before you start a new catering or other food business, or before starting to use new establishments, you must register all of your establishments with our environmental health service.
 You must do this at least 28 days before you start trading.

 You may also need to have your establishments approved if you supply another business with:

 We will also be able to advise you about how the law applies to your business in practice.
-Your establishments will be inspected by enforcement officers from your local authority to make sure you are complying with the law.
-You will not usually be given notice of an inspection
+Your establishments will be inspected by enforcement officers to make sure you are complying with the law.
+You will not usually be given notice of an inspection.

 When they think it is necessary, inspectors can take enforcement action to protect the public, including:

 - serving a hygiene improvement notice if you are breaking the law, which sets out certain things you must do to comply

 - serving a hygiene emergency prohibition notice which forbids the use of establishments or equipment